awsdocs/amazon-opensearch-service-developer-guide/doc_source/indexing.md

 For an introduction to indexing, see the [OpenSearch documentation](https://opensearch.org/docs/opensearch/index-data/)\.

-## Naming restrictions for indices<a name="indexing-naming"></a>
+## Naming restrictions for indexes<a name="indexing-naming"></a>

-OpenSearch Service indices have the following naming restrictions:
+OpenSearch Service indexes have the following naming restrictions:
 + All letters must be lowercase\.
 + Index names cannot begin with `_` or `-`\.
 + Index names can't contain spaces, commas, `:`, `"`, `*`, `+`, `/`, `\`, `|`, `?`, `#`, `>`, or `<`\.